hasnaat-iftikhar/hasnaat-iftikhar/README.md

 Hi there! 👋 I'm a React Developer with a hunger for learning 📚 and implementing new things 💻.
-I believe in writing clean 🧼 and understandable code 🤓 and building scalable web applications that solve real-world problems 💡
+I believe in writing clean 🧼 and understandable code 🤓 and building scalable web applications that solve real-world problems! 💡

 Currently, I'm working on an open-source e-commerce app called Kicks 👟, built with Next.js and Tailwind CSS.
 This project showcases my coding practices and style, and you can check it out on its GitHub repo 🌐
 Link of the repo: https://github.com/hasnaat-Iftikhar/ecommerce-kicks